ea4k/klog/README.md

 The objective of KLog is to provide a free software that runs in GNU/Linux, macOS and Windows.
 KLog provides general purpose Hamradio DX logging support.

-## IMPORTANT
-All the mailing lists, code and releases have been removed from Savannah and they are no longer available.
-I will wait some days to see if they can be recovered before looking for another place to host all the needed services.

 ## Website

-Check https://www.klog.xyz for news & updates.
-Check https://jaime.robles.es for the author homepage.
+Check https://ea4k.es for the author homepage.

 ## Mailing lists